Aeroraven/Ifrit-v2/README.md

 ## Features

-Overall framework for CUDA renderer pipeline (Some different from its MT-CPU counterpart):
+Overall framework for CUDA renderer pipeline (Some are different from its MT-CPU counterpart):

 <img src="/img/overview.png" alt="overview" style="zoom: 67%;" />